tomohiro/itunes-sync-bitcasa/README.md

 $ itunes-sync-bitcasa
 ```

-If you want change the source or destination paths, you can type following command.
+If you want change the source or destination paths, you can type the following command.

 ```sh
 $ ITUNES_SOURCE="~/Music" BITCASA_TARGET="/Volumes/Bitcasa Infinite Drive/MusicBackup/Music" itunes-sync-bitcasa